Red Bull X2010: Later versions

 Version 2.0 of Gran Turismo 5 features an updated version of the car, the X2011, featuring a larger rear wing, a more powerful engine, and lower air resistance.
 A slightly detuned version of the X2010 with a larger wing and no fan, called the X2010 5G, was only offered in Japan as part of that country's Red Bull 5G competition series.

-An updated version of the car, the X2014, appears in Gran Turismo 6 (with and without fan technology) and Gran Turismo Sport (without fan technology), alongside an entry-level "Junior" variant.
+An updated version of the car, the X2014, appears in Gran Turismo 6 (with and without fan technology), Gran Turismo Sport (without fan technology), alongside an entry-level "Junior" variant, and Gran Turismo 7.
 A model was displayed at Autosport International 2014.

 On Update 1.40 of Gran Turismo Sport, Red Bull Racing and Gran Turismo released the X2019 Competition, which was developed from the X2014 Standard.
 Unlike the previous models, the X2019 features a 3-liter naturally aspirated V12 engine rather than a turbocharged V6.
 The X2019 is designed to be a more realistic version of the car to be used in the FIA-Certified Gran Turismo Championships, as previous versions of the car were considered too fast to be used effectively by most drivers.
-The car was first introduced in the 2019 FIA Gran Turismo Championships, and will be painted in the colors of the finalists from their represented country in the Nations Cup Finals.
+The car was first introduced in the 2019 FIA Gran Turismo Championships, and will be painted in the colours of the finalists from their represented country in the Nations Cup Finals.
+The X2019 would appear again in Gran Turismo 7.